-If you are an employer, you must also comply with the Health and Safety (First Aid) Regulations.
-Broadly, these require employers to:
+If you are an employer you must comply with the general requirements of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations.
+More specifically, you must also comply with the Health and Safety (First-Aid) Regulations.
+Depending on your circumstances, these require you to:

-- Provide adequate and appropriate first aid equipment and facilities - Provide a suitable number of qualified first aiders - Appoint a person to take charge where first aiders are temporarily absent or the provision of first aiders is not necessary (due to the nature of the activities; the number of employees; and location) - Inform employees (and volunteers in these circumstances) of the first aid provisions made - including the location of any equipment or facilities and the identity of the first aider(s) or appointed person(s).
+- provide adequate and appropriate first-aid equipment and facilities - provide a suitable number of qualified first-aiders - appoint a person to take charge where first-aiders are temporarily absent or the provision of first-aiders is not necessary (due to the nature of the activities; the number of employees; and location) - inform employees (and volunteers in these circumstances) of the first-aid provisions made including the location of any equipment or facilities and the identity of the first-aider(s) or nominated person(s).